HandokoDwi7/Ad-Click-Prediction/README.md

 # Ad-Click-Prediction
 In this project we build a model to predict the possibility of clicking an ad on a website.
 The dataset is available on [Kaggle](https://www.kaggle.com/datasets/mafrojaakter/ad-click-data).
-Some highlights of the dataset are :
+Some highlights of the project are :

 1. Handling missing values
 2. Feature engineering